 My current PIRE project will focus on how native German speakers process grammatical gender when spoken by non-native German speakers.
 Since non-native speakers often struggle to accurately use grammatical gender, native speakers listening to non-native speech may be disincentivized from using the grammatical gender marked on definite articles to predict which noun is most likely to appear next in a sentence.
 Using eye-tracking, I will investigate whether native German speakers use grammatical gender information to predict upcoming nouns when hearing error-free non-native speech.
 I also plan to investigate whether these native speakers’ degree of past experience with hearing non-native German speech influences the degree to which they use grammatical gender predictively when hearing non-native speech.

-As a PIRE fellow for the summer of 2021, I will be conducting my research virtually due to the COVID-19 pandemic.
-In fact, not only will research be conducted virtually, but it will specifically investigate second language learning in a virtual synchronous context such as Zoom.
-I will be observing virtual interactions both in English and in German between students at Penn State learning German, and students at the Technische Universität Braunschweig learning English.
-I will specifically look at the influence of factors such as engagement, anxiety, and language proficiency on the frequency, duration, and type of participation that participants show.
+As a previous PIRE fellow for the summer of 2021, I conducted my research virtually due to the COVID-19 pandemic.
+In fact, not only was research be conducted virtually, but it specifically investigated second language learning in a virtual synchronous context such as Zoom.
+I observed virtual interactions both in English and in German between students at Penn State learning German, and students at the Technische Universität Braunschweig learning English.
+I specifically looked at the influence of factors such as engagement, anxiety, and language proficiency on the frequency, duration, and type of participation that participants showed.